 |2 - 3 p.m.||Small group discussion|

 |3:30 - 4:30 p.m.||Technology workshop/studio time for digital exhibit creation|

 Transportation to and from campus is the responsibility of participants and families.

 Note: This is not an overnight/residential program and housing is not provided.

-- June 1: Final deadline for all paperwork and last day to request a refund (minus non-refundable $500 deposit)
+- June 9: Last day to request a refund (minus non-refundable $500 deposit)

-- June 14: Optional Zoom information session and Q&A with program director and staff
+- June 14: Optional Zoom information session/Q&A with program director & staff